 Cascais and Estoril are two popular beach resorts that are situated on the beautiful Lisbon coastline.
 Both Estoril and Cascais make for outstanding holiday destinations and offer wonderful beaches, interesting day trips and a social holiday atmosphere.
 This guide will provide a comparison of Cascais and Estoril and identify which is more suitable for your holiday.

 Overview of Cascais and Estoril

-Estoril became a major tourist destination with the construction of the grand Estoril Casino, which to this day is still one of the largest casinos in Europe.
+Estoril developed later, and became a major tourist destination with the construction of the grand Estoril Casino, which to this day is still one of the largest casinos in Europe.
 The writer Ian Fleming was inspired to create his legendary hero, James Bond, based upon the intrigue and events that played out in the historic casino.
-Estoril is a sophisticated town but has none of the charm of Cascais.
+Estoril is a sophisticated town but with the historical charm of Cascais.